The Yeomen of the Guard: Cut and changed music

 Before opening night, the third and fourth yeomen's couplets in the Act I finale – in which they remind "Leonard" of his brave deeds – were cut, though they remained in the vocal score until around the 1920s.
 The third yeoman had also joined Fairfax when he tells the Lieutenant that the prisoner has escaped.
 When the solo couplets were cut, the third yeoman was deleted from this passage as well, leaving it a trio for Fairfax and two other yeomen.

-Fairfax's first solo, "Is life a boon?", is the second version of that song.
-Gilbert thought that Sullivan's first setting (in 6/8 time) was too similar to many of the other tenor ballads in the Savoy Operas, and he urged the composer to rewrite it.
-Sullivan complied, but also saved the first version, leaving an unusual example of two separate settings of the same lyric.
-The revised version is invariably used in performance.

-The Act II duet for Sergeant Meryll and Dame Carruthers, "Rapture, rapture", was often cut in 20th-century D'Oyly Carte Opera Company performances, apparently because it was thought to detract from the serious tone of the work.
+The Act II duet for Sergeant Meryll and Dame Carruthers, "Rapture, rapture", was often cut in 20th-century D'Oyly Carte Opera Company performances, apparently because it was thought to detract from the serious tone of the ending of the work.
 However, D'Oyly Carte eventually restored the duet, and in modern productions it is usually performed.
 As originally written, the duet ended with five chords leading directly into the Act II finale.
-Those chords do not appear in vocal scores, and modern performances usually delete them, bringing the duet to a full close so that the opening bars of the finale are not covered by applause.
+Those chords do not appear in vocal scores, and modern performances usually delete them, bringing the duet to a full close so that the gentle opening bars of the finale are not covered by applause.

-At some point, before 1920 or so, the "Oh day of terror" section had the parts for Kate and Phoebe significantly reduced.
+At some point, before 1920 or so, the "Oh day of terror" section of the Act II finale had the parts for Kate and Phoebe significantly reduced.
 In the original conception, these characters echoed Elsie, with an "Oh, Leonard" solo for Kate, and cries to "Come thou to her side, and claim her as thy loving bride" sung along with Elsie.
 The modern version leaves Elsie singing her line by herself, puts Kate with the chorus, gives Phoebe a mixture of Dame Carruthers' part and her old one, and changes Phoebe and Dame Carruthers' lyrics.
 There was one other cut made after Gilbert's death: Separate lyrics for Elsie and Point, not found elsewhere, were cut during the "All frenzied, frenzied with despair they rave" section of the Act I finale.